One of the most awesome features about Fitbits is that most models track your heart rate throughout the day (and at

 That usually solves this problem!

 Change your Fitbit’s heart rate setting to Auto or On

 If this problem occurred just after updating your Fitbit’s software or after a reset, your heart rate setting often defaulted to off.

 - Open the Settings app > Heart Rate > On or Auto (depending on the model.)
-You can’t turn off heart rate tracking on Fitbit Sense or Fitbit Versa 3.
+Some models no longer allow you to manually turn off heart rate tracking.
+At this time, you can’t turn off heart-rate tracking on the Fitbit Sense series or Fitbit Versa 3 and above.